home-assistant/home-assistant.io/source/_integrations/enphase_envoy.markdown

 ##### with connected current transformer clamps

-- Current power production, today's, last 7 days and lifetime energy production over all phases.
+- Current power production and consumption, today's, last 7 days and lifetime energy production and consumption over all phases.
-- Current power production, today's, last 7 days and lifetime energy production for each individual phase named L1, L2 and L3.
+- Current power production and consumption, today's, last 7 days and lifetime energy production and consumption for each individual phase named L1, L2 and L3.
 - Current power production for each connected inverter.

+**Note** If you have CT clamps on a single phase / breaker circuit only, the L1 production and consumption phase sensors will show same data as the over all phases sensors.

 ##### without connected current transformer clamps